 GrabBike & GrabCar

-If you visit Ho Chi Minh City or Hanoi especially, you’ll see GrabBike taxi drivers zipping all over the city with customers on the back of their scooters – some will be holding onto the bike’s frame for dear life (tourists), whereas locals usually don’t hold onto anything.
+If you visit Ho Chi Minh City or Hanoi, especially, you’ll see GrabBike taxi drivers zipping all over the city with customers on the back of their scooters – some will be holding onto the bike’s frame for dear life (usually tourists), whereas locals usually don’t hold onto anything.

-Taking a GrabBike or GrabCar is a very easy and convenient way to get around.
-There is also the GrabTaxi option, which will hire a nearby metered taxi for a pre-determined fare.
+Hiring a GrabBike or GrabCar is a very easy and convenient way to get around.
+There is also the GrabTaxi option, which will book a nearby metered taxi for a pre-determined fare.

-When ordering a GrabBike moto-taxi, the driver will usually be to you within minutes.
-GrabCars can take a little longer.
+When ordering a GrabBike moto-taxi, the driver will usually arrive to pick you up within a few minutes.
+GrabCars can sometimes take a little longer.

-Once you understand the app, using Grab is one of the best ways to get from the airport to your hotel.
+Once you understand the app, using Grab is the best way to get around in Vietnam, plus one of the best ways to get from the airport to your hotel.

 GrabBike Safety

-My personal thoughts on riding on the back of a motorbike: Vietnamese people grow up on motorbikes.
+Vietnamese locals grow up riding on motorbikes.
 When visiting Vietnam, you will see full families jammed onto one motorbike.
-Think of the family minivan headed to soccer practice but on a motorbike.
+Think of the family minivan headed to soccer practice, but on a motorbike.

 It’s not unusual to see dad driving, with one kid standing on the platform in front of him, with mom behind dad, cradling an infant.
 You will see newborns and infants being held on motorbikes.
-They’ll grow up riding on them.
+Every day, I see young kids, maybe between 10 and 14 years old, with their backpacks stuffed, heading to school on a scooter by themselves.
+They grow up riding on them.

 These are the GrabBike drivers years later, but now they chauffeur passengers all day for a living.
+Again, it’s not to say that accidents don’t happen.
+They’re just rare.
 I’ve written more about riding motorbikes in my article on Vietnam’s safety for tourists.

 GrabBike & GrabCar Cost

 Using Grab to get around Ho Chi Minh City, Hanoi, Da Nang, or Hoi An is simple and cost-effective.
 It is the best way to get around if you don’t drive your own motorbike.
-Grab is also an easy way to get between cities, like going from Da Nang to Hoi An.
-Read about Da Nang vs. Hoi An here.
+Grab is also an easy way to get between cities, like going from Da Nang to Hoi An (this guide compares visiting Da Nang or Hoi An).

 Here are some sample airport fare costs of common trips and their distances in Ho Chi Minh City.
 Keep in mind these may fluctuate, as I just pulled live data from the app itself.

 You can store your credit card in the app and go entirely cashless, making it even more convenient.
 I do this.
-I use a Visa card and keep it locked, but Grab is considered recurring, so small charges (taxi fares and food) get processed.
+I use a Visa card and keep it locked to prevent fraud, but Grab is considered recurring, so small charges (taxi fares and food) get processed normally.

 How to Book a GrabBike or GrabCar Ride